mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 * Configuration settings and examples for the ``config.json`` file if relevant
 * (If possible) Suggestions of where in the docs the content should go

-When the content has been refined, the Technical Writer updates the documentation and opens a PR against the relevant documentation branch for the feature.
-A further review process may be required before the PR is approved.
+When the content has been refined and approved in draft format:

+* The Technical Writer creates a branch off the relevant documentation release branch
+* The documentation is updated with the approved content in that branch
+ * If there are multiple pages to update for a specific feature/change try keep them all in the same branch for ease of management
+* The PR is submitted and relevant reviewers added, including an editor, for final review
+ * Include the link to the server/webapp repo issue in your PR for reference purposes
+* Once all reviews are complete, the PR is marked as **Reviews Complete** and merged into the documentation release branch by @amyblais

 You can read more about the review process [here](https://developers.mattermost.com/contribute/getting-started/code-review).

 ### Submitting Documentation With Your PR